-A little recon this morning on Holy Jim Trail.
+Took a short solo hike in Santa Ana mountains on Holy Jim Trail.
 This was a opportunity to check trail conditions for the youth hike I was leading teh following week.
 The hike was scenic and the waterfall was flowing.
 Unfortunately, the dirt road is heavily rutted and the gate was closed increasing the hike by a bit.
-I ended up choosing something with a little better road condition for the car approach, but I did see a place for sale if your midlife crisis includes becoming a hermit.
+I ended up choosing something with a little better road condition for the car approach, but I did see a rustic cabin for sale if your midlife crisis includes becoming a hermit.

 We took the long drive to Rexburg, Idaho to view the solar eclipse in totality.
-Fortunately, my brother Noah lives right in the path and we were able to stay at his home.
+Fortunately, my brother lives right in the path and we were able to stay at his home.

-The trip would not have been complete without stopping for some scrambling in Snow Canyon in St, George, Utah and the Seven Magic Mountains in Las Vegas, Nevada.
+The trip would not have been complete without stopping for some scrambling in Snow Canyon in St, George, Utah and the Seven Magic Mountains art installation in Las Vegas, Nevada.